DW Logo Action Alert

 • secret donations to parties, riding associations, politicians and government officials (and former politicians and officials) are still effectively legal because watchdogs lack key powers and enforcement measures;

-• loopholes in donation limits and disclosure requirements allow large organizations to give employees paid leave to work for political parties;
+• loopholes in donation limits and disclosure requirements allow unlimited, secret loans to candidates, and allow large organizations to give employees paid leave to work for political parties;

 Spending loopholes